Acknowledgment of Country

 This project was coordinated by Mudgee Underground- http://www.mudgeeunderground.com.au with the support of Indigiearth founder, Sharon Winsor- http://indigiearth.com.au.
 We’d like to thank these community members for providing such a wonderful opportunity.

-Although NAIDOC Week is still a few weeks away, our School celebrated this event with a ‘Bush Tucker’ BBQ on Thursday 25th June.
-Students received a sample of kangaroo, crocodile or emu sausage for free as well as some wattle seed damper.
+Our School celebrates this event with a ‘Bush Tucker’ BBQ.
+Students receive a sample of kangaroo, crocodile or emu sausage for free as well as some wattle seed damper.

 We learned about Wiradjuri totems and symbols which identify our local community.
 The mural was officially launched in it's final display position on September 16th, 2013